-The broad consensus is that Genesis teaches that women are made in the image of God, and it is a mistake to interpret Paul as contradicting that conclusion.
-This verse shows that it is a mistake to use Paul's arguments (designed for a different situation) to interpret Genesis.
-When Paul uses Genesis as a supporting rationale, he may be giving only a narrow slice of the situation, only as it applies to his immediate concern, rather than giving a complete statement on what Genesis teaches.
+a complete statement on what Genesis teaches.
 Paul uses Genesis to support his argument, but it is hazardous for us to make inferences from his argument to interpret Genesis.
 When we read between the lines, we may be reading more into it than Paul intended.
-We will see this illustrated again later in this paper.
+We will see this illustrated again later in this study.